jaybachkaniwala/Python_Retail_Store_Analysis/README.md

 ## Data 📁
 The dataset used for this analysis contains 1,000,000 rows of online retail sales data.
 The dataset can be found on Kaggle.

-📁 The CSV Data file can be found here:
+📁 [The CSV Data file can be found here] (https://github.com/jaybachkaniwala/Python_Retail_Store_Analysis/blob/main/Online%20Retail%20Sales%20Dataset.csv)

 ## Analysis & Visualizations 💻